HantosNorbert/Raymarching-in-Jack/README.md

 &nbsp;

-Note that pure $\text{SDFs}$ returns with a single distance value for a particular input position.
+Note that pure $\text{SDFs}$ return with a single distance value for a particular input position.
 If we find a surface point (where the $\text{SDF}$ value is $0$), we also want to identify which object did we find - because different objects have different properties.
 In my case, the only other property is the color (shade) of the object, so instead of a single value, my $\text{SDF}$ returns with a `Surface` object.
 A `Surface` contains two `Float316` numbers: one is the distance to the closest object, the other one is the color (the shade of gray normalized between $0.0$ and $1.0$), of that object.
 In other applications a `Surface` can contain even more information: material properties, texture coordinates, transparency level, refractive index, and so on.

 ## Surface Normals with SDF